Department of Religion

 2016 “New Muslim Public Figures in West Africa.”
 In Robert Launay (ed.), Writing Boards and Blackboards: Islamic Education in Africa.
 Bloomington: Indiana University Press, pp. 268-84.

 2016 “Malian Youth between Sufism and Satan.”
 In Adeline Masquelier and Benjamin Soares (eds), Muslim Youth and the 9/11 Generation.
-Albuquerque: University of New Mexico Press & SAR Press, pp. 169-88.
+Albuquerque: University of New Mexico Press and SAR Press, pp. 169-88.

 2016 “Incontri tra musulmani e cristiani in Africa.”
 In François Boespflug and Emanuela Fogliadini (eds), Le missioni in Africa: La sfida dell’inculturazione.
 Bologna: EMI, pp. 305-326.